MANUSCRIPT FORMAT GUIDELINES:

 Acknowledgements:

-The authors acknowledge support from Japan Ministry of Education, Culture, Sport, Science, and
+The authors acknowledge support from Japan Ministry of Education, Culture,

-Technology (MEXT) for establishing the Center for Urban Earthquake Engineering (CUEE) in Tokyo Institute
+Technology (MEXT) for establishing the Center for Urban Earthquake Engineering

 of Technology.
-The support has made possible this international conference, as well as international joint
+The support has made possible this international conference,

 research projects and exchange programs with foreign universities.